Optimistic Task Inference for Behavior Foundation Models: Experiments

 \subsection{Are frequent updates important?}

 The regret bound provided in \cref{sec:guarantees} assumes a version of \method that only updates the task embedding it executes at the start of each episode.
 In this section we aim to experimentally quantify this gap in theory and practice by evaluating this episodic version of \method. \cref{fig:ep-comp} shows that changing the latent on an episode-level leads to slower improvement than changing every step.
-The episodic versions do reach equal performance eventually as shown in \cref{fig:ep} in \cref{sec:more-exp}.
+The episodic versions do reach equal performance eventually as shown in \cref{fig:ep} in \cref{sec:more-exp}. \rebuttal{Intuitively, this faster improvement may be explained by the fact that the default version of \method can adjust faster to new information.}